TeamPythonKMJ/Trial/README.md

 </p>

 ### Questions we hope to answer with the data we have chosen:
-1. We hope to answer the relationship on materials, properties e.g. strength and density.
+1. We hope to answer the relationship on the materials and properties presented in the datasets e.g. strength and density.
 2. Using machine learning to help us select candidate materials for Space X missions with good properties.
-3. We hope to answer expand the model application to other applications.
+3. We hope to answer how to expand the model application to other applications in the space industry.